$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Conclusion

 \section{Conclusion}

-This paper introduces a novel approach to enhancing camera-based 3D Semantic Scene Completion (SSC) for AVs by incorporating uncertainty inherent in models.
-Our proposed framework, $\alpha$-SSC, integrates the uncertainty propagation from depth models (Depth-UP) to improve SSC performance in both geometry completion and semantic segmentation.
-A novel hierarchical conformal prediction (HCP) method is designed to quantify SSC uncertainty effectively under high-level class imbalance.
-Our extensive experiments demonstrate the effectiveness of our $\alpha$-SSC.
-The Depth-UP significantly improves prediction accuracy, achieving up to 11.58\% increase in IoU and up to 14.61\% increase in mIoU.
-The HCP further enhances performance by achieving robust class-conditional coverage and reducing prediction set sizes.
-Compared to baselines, it reduces up to 85\% set sizes and up to 91\% coverage gap.
+This paper introduces a novel approach to enhancing camera-based 3D Semantic Occupancy Prediction (OCC) for AVs by incorporating uncertainty inherent in models.
+Our proposed framework, $\alpha$-OCC, integrates the uncertainty propagation (Depth-UP) from depth models to improve OCC performance in both geometry completion and semantic segmentation.
+A novel hierarchical conformal prediction (HCP) method is designed to quantify OCC uncertainty effectively under high-level class imbalance.
+Our extensive experiments demonstrate the effectiveness of our $\alpha$-OCC.
+The Depth-UP significantly improves prediction accuracy, achieving up to 11.58\% increase in IoU and up to 12.95\% increase in mIoU.
+The HCP significantly improves performance by ensuring robust class-conditional coverage while keeping compact prediction sets.
+Compared to baseline methods, it achieves up to 92\% reduction in set size and decreases the coverage gap by up to 84\%.
+Additionally, integrating HCP with Depth-UP further reduces the set size by 18\%.
 These results highlight the significant improvements in both accuracy and uncertainty quantification offered by our approach, especially for rare safety-critical classes, such as persons and bicyclists, thereby reducing potential risks for AVs.
-In the future, we will extend HCP to be applicable to other highly imbalanced classification tasks.
+In the future, we will extend HCP to other highly imbalanced classification tasks.